Jacob-Brown-950/Evilginx-Phishing-Project/Step 3: Setup Evilginx.md

 Our phishlet is now active and accessible via the URL https://login.evilginxtest.shop/RdgjuhBs (no longer active).
 When accessing the URL from the lure, you’ll be treated as an authenticated session, thus avoiding being blocked.

-Let us see what happens when a user goes to this link:
+Let us see what happens when a user goes to this link